Probate Q&A Series

 1. Who files: Usually the surviving spouse (or another heir) applies to serve as administrator.
 Where: Clerk of Superior Court (Estates) in the county where the decedent lived in North Carolina.
 What: An application to qualify as administrator (the Clerk provides the required forms and instructions).
 When: As soon as practical if estate assets must be accessed (like an individual bank account) or bills and secured debts must be managed.

-2. Notice and claims: After qualification, the administrator typically publishes notice to creditors and may send direct notice to known creditors.
-Creditors then have a limited window to file claims; paying bills before this process can create problems if later claims have higher priority.
+2. Notice and claims: After qualification, the administrator typically publishes notice to creditors and may have to mail or deliver notice to known or reasonably ascertainable creditors.
+Creditors are generally barred if they do not present claims by the deadline in the published notice, but a creditor entitled to mailed notice may have a later 90-day deadline after that notice is sent.
+Paying bills before this process can create problems if later claims have higher priority.

 3. Paying and closing: The administrator reviews claims, pays valid claims in the statutory order (including administration costs and certain secured claims), and then distributes any remaining property to heirs under intestacy rules before filing the final accounting and closing the estate.